 Our protocol overcomes the fallacy of false choices problem by requiring a surety bond deposit to participate in the consensus mechanism, ensuring consensus at every block, and strongly incentivizing participants to only sign the block agreed upon.
 We make a weak assumption about the participant's abilities to keep time, and we assume partial synchrony of the network.
-Our algorithm is resilient up to 1/3 of bonded coins belonging to byzantine participants.
+Our algorithm is based on a modified version of DLS (the solution to the Byzantine Generals Problem by Dwork, Lynch, and Stockmeyer [2]), and is resilient up to 1/3 of bonded coins belonging to byzantine participants.